-- 67. A very high percentage of the plant and machinery in the railway workshops has outlived its useful life and become due for replacement.
+67. A very high percentage of the plant and machinery in the railway workshops has outlived its useful life and become due for replacement.
 A scheme of modernisation of these workshops has, therefore, been drawn up.
-This would include complete modernisation of five selected workshops viz.
-Chittaranjan Locomotive Works, Kanchrapara Workshop on the Eastern Railway, Kharagpur Workshop on the South Eastern Railway, Parel Workshop on the Western Railway and Matunga Workshop on the Central Railway, besides renovation and replacement of machinery and plant in about 40 other workshops and sheds like Jamalpur, Lucknow, Perambur and Jagadhri. - 68.
-A Wheel & Axle Plant is also being set up at Yelahanka, near Bangalore, with an estimated annual capacity of 70,000 wheels and 23,000 axles.
+This would include complete. modernisation of five selected workshops viz.
+Chittaranjan Locomotive Works, Kanchrapara Workshop on the Eastern Reilway, Kharagpur Workshop on the South Eastern Railway, crores more than the Revised Estimates for the current financial year.

+Parel Workshop on the Western Railway and Matunga Workshop on the Central Railway besides renovation and replacement of machinery and plant in about 40 other workshops and sheds like Jamalpur, Lucknow, Peramber and Jagadhri.

+68. A Wheel and Axle Plant is also being set up at Yelahanka, near Bangalore, with an estimated capacity of 70,000 wheels and 23,000 axles.
 This would meet the requirements of such equipment for wagons, locos and carriages, a good part of which is being imported at present and will result in saving a considerable amount of foreign exchange on these imports.
 It is also proposed to set up a new unit for undertaking the manufacture of diesel loco spares.
-All these projects have to be completed within a time bound programme of three years for which the International Development Association (IDA) credit of US \$ 190 million on soft loan terms has been obtained.
+All these projects have to be completed within a time-bound programme three years for which the International Development Association (IDA) credit of USS 190 million on soft loan terms has been obtained.

-Budget Estimates for 1979-80
+BUDGET ESTIMATES FOR 1979-80

-69. I will now deal with the Budget Estimates for 1979-80.
-In the Budget year it is expected that the Railways will be able to move 222 million tonnes of originating revenue traffic.
-The jump from about 205 million tonnes in the current year to 222 million tonnes by the end of the next financial year will, in itself, offer a stiff challenge to the Railways.
-Although the growth of passenger traffic during the current year has been only about 3.3% upto November 1978, because of cancellation of a large number of trains due to shortage of steam coal and other reasons, it is expected that in a normal year the growth level should be higher than that and, therefore, the projection of passenger traffic for 1979-80 is being made on a growth level of 6 per cent.
+69. 1 will now deal with the Budget Estimates for 1979-80.
+In the Budget year it is expected that the Railways will be able to move 222 million tonnes of originating revenue traffic. jump from about 205 million tonnes in the current year to 222 million tonnes by the end of the next financial year will, in itself, offer a stiff challenge to the Railways.
+Although the growth of passenger traffic during the current year has been only about 3.3 per cent upto November 1978, because of cancellation of a large number of trains due to shortage of steam coal and other reasons, it is expected that in a normal year the growth level should be higher than that and, therefore, the projection of passenger traffic for 1979-80 is being made on a growth level of 6 per cent.